httpwg/wg-materials/ietf94/minutes.md

 mike:  so that one was a MAY and elsewhere a SHOULD

-martint: this one is ok -- should encourage clients to use this so SHOULD is approp
+martin t: this one is ok -- should encourage clients to use this so SHOULD is appropriate

 pr #98 was discussed way up above